luismaecker/burned_embedder/README.md

 ## References

 We used a couple of frameworks, papers and methodologies as references for this project which are listed in our bibliography file.
+Listed below are the key references for this project we wanted to highlight and acknowledge:

 - Wang, Y., Xiong, Z., Liu, C., Stewart, A. J., Dujardin, T., Bountos, N. I., ... & Zhu, X. X. (2025).
 Towards a Unified Copernicus Foundation Model for Earth Vision. arXiv preprint arXiv:2503.11849. https://arxiv.org/abs/2503.11849
 - Drusch, M., Del Bello, U., Carlier, S., Colin, O., Fernandez, V., Gascon, F., ... & Bargellini, P. (2012).
 Sentinel-2: ESA's optical high-resolution mission for GMES operational services.
 Remote Sensing of Environment, 120, 25-36. https://doi.org/10.1016/j.rse.2011.05.028